 In 2015, a journalist contacted me about doing a story on Sharkey.
 Discussions about trained seals during my childhood and adulthood had been a rarity, and I was unable to shed any light on the matter.
 Three months later, the journalist released his podcast, “Why Won’t They Let Sharkey On the Radio?”

-I learned more about my great-grandfather than I had learned my entire life.
-I soon discovered he had two brothers who were also seal trainers.
-One famously travelled to Australia and New Zealand with a troupe of seals.
-I felt an instant connection having toured both places as a musician.
+I learned more about my great-grandfather Mark Huling by listening to that podcast than I had previously learned my entire life.
+I soon after discovered he had two brothers who were also seal trainers.
+One famously traveled to Australia with a troupe of seals.
+I felt an instant connection, having toured there as a musician.
 Another brother was a big-time vaudevillian.
-Again, I felt a connection having performed in a vaudeville revue with Broadway legend Joel Grey.
+Again, I felt a connection, having performed in a vaudeville revue with Broadway legend Joel Grey.
 I also learned my great-grandfather and Sharkey had performed at Radio City Music Hall.
-Once again, I felt a connection having performed there with Itzhak Perlman.
+Once again, I felt a connection, having performed there with Itzhak Perlman.
 What were the odds of having all those parallels?
 I needed to know more.
 I needed to know everything.